ishgirwan/faqs_pytorch_scholarship/lesson5.md

 Answered by @clement:

->The reason why we do it is because we often work with 4 dimensional tensors in CNNs.
-And usually in the format where N is Batch Size and Cin is the number of channels, in this case as it is grayscale it is 1.
-That's the reason why we use `unsqueeze(1)` which introduces the dimension of 1 at the second axis.
-Hope this helps.
+>The reason why we need to unsqueeze which adds in an additional dimension is due to how PyTorch passes in the CNN parameters.`(N,Cin,H,W)` is the input format to all CNNs defined in PyTorch, where N is the batch size, Cin is the number of channels i.e. `grayscale = 1 and color = 3`, H is the Height of the image, and W is the Width of the image.
+It is a neat trick to introduce a dimension of size 1 (using unsqueeze) and since we are dealing with grayscale images where the number of input channels of grayscale is 1, we can just unsqueeze index 1 (which is the second position/dimension) of the tensor.